Identification of the anomalous fast bulk events in a p-type point contact germanium detector: Comparison of simulation to experiment

 \section{Comparison of simulation to experiment}

-For the purpose of further investigating the characteristics of the FBEs, the CDEX-1B detector is used for this study.
-A \ce{^{60}Co} source experiment is carried out and the corresponding simulation is also performed through the Geant4 simulation toolkit \cite{agostinelliGeant4SimulationToolkit2003,allisonRecentDevelopmentsGeant42016} and the SAGE package \cite{sheSAGEMonteCarlo2021}.
+The CDEX-1B detector was used to further investigate the characteristics of FBEs.
+A \ce{^{60}Co} source experiment was conducted, and the corresponding simulation was also performed using the Geant4 simulation toolkit \cite{agostinelliGeant4SimulationToolkit2003,allisonRecentDevelopmentsGeant42016} and SAGE package \cite{sheSAGEMonteCarlo2021}.